 With your grassroots support, the National Wildlife Federation can continue its success in securing conservation funding from federal budget appropriations, clean energy and climate legislation, energy leases, and other sources.
 The National Wildlife Federation is working to defend the century-old Migratory Bird Treaty Act and to pass the bipartisan Recovering America’s Wildlife Act, which would fund state-led efforts to proactively help at-risk wildlife identified by State Wildlife Action Plans.
 In the coming years, the National Wildlife Federation will reinvigorate the approach, focus, and culture of state wildlife agencies to include conservation of all species, incorporate climate considerations, and ensure state-of-the-art science-based management.

-To save the greater sage-grouse, we have to save its habitat in the sagebrush steppe, which sustains many of America's cherished animals.
+To save the bird, we have to save its habitat in the sagebrush steppe, which sustains many of America's cherished animals.

 We are working to return wild, free-ranging bison to their native homes on public and tribal lands in the American West.